Lord of the Mics: Lord of the Mics VIII

-Jammer originally claimed there would be 30 MC's in LOTM VIII.
+Jammer originally stated that there would be thirty MCs in LOTM VIII.

 Prior to the release of LOTM, a set of live clashes were held at Rough Trade East.
 A regional tour was also held to promote LOTM.

 The compilation album released alongside the clashes peaked at number 8 on the iTunes UK Albums Charts.

+Lord of the Mics IX

+In an interview in 2022, Jammer stated "Lord of the Mics 9 has been shot already but my business partner, Ratty, didn’t want to release LOTM9 and he wanted to shoot it again".
+Some footage from the ninth edition of Lord of the Mics was released on YouTube in October 2020, featuring a clash between Skinner and CY.